Teoroo-CMC/PiNN/README.rst

 Quick Start
 ===========
-A set of tutorial notebooks can be found in the documentation.
+A set of tutorial notebooks can be found in the `documentation <https://teoroo-pinn.readthedocs.io/en/latest>`_.

 Models and datasets
 ===================